damianolodi/damianolodi/content/notes/electronics/kicad-general.md

 - C &rarr; copy.
 - R &rarr; rotate.
 - G &rarr; drag component.
-- M &rarr; move compinent or wire.
+- M &rarr; move component or wire.
 - W &rarr; new wire.
 - Space bar &rarr; place to 0 the cursor placement in the bottom-right part of the screen.
 Useful to measure distances.
 - X &rarr; new track.